pearsonkyle/DocBuddy/README.md

   - "Create a curl cmd for adding a new user"
   - "Ping health"

-Users can enable tool calling in the settings to allow the assistant to make API requests on your behalf.
-This allows for more interactive and dynamic conversations with the assistant.
+Enable tool calling in the settings to allow the assistant to make API requests on your behalf.

 ![](examples/tools.png)